• Thu. Jun 25th, 2026

 Loukoumades

-The creatures often receive peace offerings in the form of their favourite HONEY PUFFS to keep them at bay.
-These usually come in the form of LOUKOUMADES that are freshly prepared just before the sun goes down.
-They are then left outside the front doors and windows of each house every night throughout the 12 days when the Kallikantzaroi are active.
+Kallikantzaroi often receive peace offerings from distraught victims of their behaviour.
+These come in the form of their favourite HONEY PUFFS that often keep them at bay.
+LOUKOUMADES are freshly prepared just before the sun goes down, and they are usually left outside the front doors and windows of each house every night throughout the 12 days when the Kallikantzaroi are active.

 LEGENDS

-According to local legend, anyone born during the time when the ‘Kallikantzaroi’ roam, form a connection to them.
-It is said that these people can sense the ‘Kallikantzaroi’ and grow restless when the creatures are nearby.
-They are also the only people that can see or talk to them.
+According to local legend, anyone born when the Kallikantzaroi roam forms an instant connection to them.
+It is said that these people can sense the Kallikantzaroi and grow restless when the creatures are nearby.
+They are also the only people who can see or talk to them.

 Copyright infringement!